pouryafard75/Scheduling-Lectures-with-Restrictions/README.md

 # Constraint-Based Scheduling

-This was a FinalProject from Artificial Intelligence course in Shahid beheshti university.
+This was a final project from the Artificial Intelligence course at Shahid Beheshti University.

-The goal is to assign two referees to each lecture and try to minimize the amount of days which is needed to have all lectures held.
+The goal is to assign two referees to each lecture and try to minimize the number of time parts(each day has 4 different time parts) which is needed to have all lectures held.
-Referees <b> must </b> have an expretise in lecture's topic.
+Referees <b> must </b> have an expertise in lecture's topic.
 Each day has 4 different timeframes(time parts) which are allowed to have a lecture held.
-You can have multiple lectures held at the same time once you designate free related professors to the every lecture.
+You can have multiple lectures held at the same time once you designate free related professors to every lecture.
-Free professor means a professor which is not present at any other lectures (as supervisor or referee) at the same time.
+A free professor means a professor who is not present at any other lectures (as supervisor or referee) at the same time.
-Related professors means a professorn which has an expertise in lecture's related topics.
+A related professor means a professor who has expertise in lecture's related topics.

 Each lecture has a supervisor which is indicated in the lecture information and has a specific topic.
-Also each proffessor has their expertise in a particular feild(s).
+Also, each professor has their expertise in a particular field(s).

 <i> <b>
 Input
 </b> </i>

-You will be given 3 different files namely Lectures.txt , Subjects.txt , Teachers.txt
+You will be given 3 different files namely Lectures.txt, Subjects.txt , Teachers.txt

 <i> Lectures.txt </i>

 This file has information about all the lectures which should be held.
-For each lecture, name of the lecture, name of the associated professor, number of topics which are related to the lecture and topic's names are indicated.
+For each lecture, the name of the lecture, name of the associated professor, number of topics that are related to the lecture, and topic's names are indicated.
 Example: <br>
 lec1 <br>
 Dr.Shamsfard <br>